braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/sanitization.md

 ## Why do we perform sanitization?

 The main purpose of sanitization is to prevent bad actors from accessing other Braze dashboard users’ session data.
-Without sanitization, a bad actor with basic read only access can create an email using the CKEditor with JavaScript that "send current browser session" to anywhere the bad actor wants using a network request.
+Without sanitization, a bad actor with basic read-only access can create an email using the CKEditor with JavaScript that "sends current browser session" to anywhere the bad actor wants using a network request.

 When another dashboard user opens that email template, the JavaScript will execute and send the current user’s session data to the bad actor.